 Benefit of Automation

-Automation is more than just a fad or a technical buzzword, but a technological revolution that is changing our business platforms.
+Automation is more than just a fad or a technical buzzword, but a technological revolution changing our business platforms.
 Adopting automation in an organization gives the security team to focus more on more productive and complex activities.
 This implies that the machine can carry out the repeatable work.
-At the same time, the cybersecurity team devotes to more creative, critical, and technical work of resolving issues and improving the organization’s risk posture.
+At the same time, the cybersecurity team is devoted to more creative, critical, and technical work of resolving issues and improving the organization’s risk posture.
 After achieving a reliable automated cybersecurity system, security personnel can then focus on activities such as;

-- Remediation Activities: after deficiencies have been identified, it is easy for the organization’s security team to identify the most repeatable activities within the businesses’ environment, hence leading to less vulnerability.
+- Remediation Activities: after deficiencies have been identified, it is easy for the organization’s security team to identify the most repeatable activities within the businesses’ environment, leading to less vulnerability.

 - Development and engineering of automation: automation is an integral part of the cybersecurity program and requires specially dedicated resources to be comprehensively designed and implemented.